charlesreid1-toy-factory/adam-sandler/Readme.md

 * pypy3.9-7.3.9 (set by /path/to/adam-sandler/.python-version)
 ```

+This will create a `.python-local` file.

-Now when you run `tox` with no arguments, it runs all environments:
+Now when you run `tox` with no arguments, it runs all environments, and should be able
+to find each different version of python specified:

 ```
 $ tox